Updating previous Practice Centre content

 - If they can’t resolve an issue, they work with the people who gave feedback.

-- The content designer or operational policy advisor ensures the content receives the appropriate quality assurance check.
+- The content designer, practice advisor or operational policy advisor ensures the content receives the appropriate quality assurance check.
+The sign-off process will be identified at the same time.

-- Once published the content designer adds the document to the ‘Recent updates’ section on the Practice Centre.
+- Once published the content designer adds the document to the ‘Updates’ section on the Practice Centre, and informs the teams in charge of Te Pae and our other internal channels.

 Email the Practice Centre with any questions about content on the previous Practice Centre.